scottyschup/ruby-curriculum/bonus/require.md

 cannot load such file -- board (LoadError)
 ```

-?!!?
-What in the world?
-A `LoadError`?
+Huh?
+I thought we knew how to solve this problem?
+Why did we receive a
+`LoadError`?

 A `LoadError` is basically telling you that Ruby did not find the file
 that you told it to load.

-But `board.rb` is in the same directory.
-Shouldn't that be enough?
+Why not; `board.rb` is in the same directory

-Unfortunately, no. Why not?
-Because of Ruby's load path.
+as `game.rb`, after all...

+This is not enough.
+The problem is Ruby's **load path**.

-## Ruby's Load Path `$:`
+## Ruby's Load Path: `$LOAD_PATH`

 Whenever you use a `require` statement, Ruby tries to find the
-specified file in its load path, which is a list of directories.
-Its
+specified file in its **load path**, which is a list of
-specific purpose is to maintain the list of directories through which
+directories.
+Its specific purpose is to maintain the list of
-Ruby will search when a `require` or `load` statement is run by the
+directories through which Ruby will search when a `require` or `load`
-interpreter.
+statement is run by the interpreter.

 The load path includes things like the files that make up Ruby's
 Standard Library as well as gems you have installed.
 You can always
-access it through the global variable `$:`.
+access it through the global variable `$LOAD_PATH`.

 The directory `'.'` (i.e. the current directory) is not in the load
 path.
 Funny enough, it used to be, but in Ruby 1.9.2, the